brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+## Movies

+**Violent Cop**

+This is a rewatch, but I think it’s been at least 15 years since this first time I saw it.
+Beat Takeshi is a treasure.
+This movie is delightfully filmed.
+I kinda love the 80s Japanese film look, which is more reminiscent of TV than film.
+A classic

+**An Evening with Beverly Luff Linn**

+I hope folks had fun making this movie... it felt like everyone was trying a little to hard.
+This felt like an extended Tim & Eric skit.
+Everything was just off.

+**Sputnik**

+I thought this would take place in space, but it’s mostly a fairly tight alien captive story.
+Enjoyable but not too wild or original.

+**The Rental**

+Ok, I’m glad I don’t have to stay in any Airbnbs soon after seeing this creepy movie.
+Whether it’s spycams, or the slow dawning realization that someone is watching, the way the vacation unfolds in this film is super scary.

+**Alien: Covenant**

+Ah, I love this ridiculous sequel to Prometheus.
+I think it captures the creeping horror of Alien and Aliens quite well, and is chock full of cool actors.
+I hope Scott keeps making solid Alien films for a while to come.

+**Contact**

+Still liked this movie, but the weird romance plot was uncomfortable AF.
+Also the way religion tied into it was hamfisted.

+**2:22**

+Watched this so I can enjoy this week’s How Did This Get Made.
+It wasn’t great, and tried a little too hard to be clever without actually being entertaining.

+**John Wick 1-3**

+Rewatched all the John Wick movies out of a desire for action and style, and they delivered.
+This series isn’t super substantive, but it’s an action movie smorgasbord.

+**Prometheus**

+A deeply satisfying addition to the Alien canon.
+I’ve watched this move a number of times, and it continues to thrill me.

+**Barista**

+I don’t watch a lot of documentaries, but this was pretty fun if a little telegraphed.
+The only downside to this film is now I want coffee, but it’s 1130pm.

+**Ride Your Wave**

+The creator of Devilman Crybaby and The Tatami Galaxy made a really delightful anime about adulthood and love.
+It was gorgeous and pretty touching, even if it made me really wish I could fly somewhere again.
+There’s also a weird parallel between this show and every season of Terrace House: namely there’s surfing, and firefighters.

 **Money Plane**

 A true piece of crap.
 Everyone in this film seemed like they mostly work on Cinemax soft core films.